North–South Summit: Outcomes

-Following the discussion on global poverty, one of the only concrete outcomes was the creation of a food plan to eradicate world hunger by the year 2000, which has remained a feature of UN Millenium Development Goals and Sustainable Development Goals.
+Following the discussion on global poverty, one of the only concrete outcomes was the creation of a food plan to eradicate world hunger by the year 2000, which has remained a feature of UN Millennium Development Goals and Sustainable Development Goals.
 Participants developed strategies planned to direct food donations, support of agricultural production, financial and technological aid.
-These strategies included a focus on providing long term support for nations struggling with famine and malnutrition, as well as ensuring the nations had short-term aid in the meantime.
+These strategies included a focus on providing long-term support for nations struggling with famine and malnutrition, as well as ensuring the nations had short-term aid in the meantime.

 Many attendees including Reagan, Thatcher, Zenko Suzuki, and others, spoke positively about the conference in the media, highlighting the progress the Summit made in global negotiations.
 The international press in countries including the United States, United Kingdom, Venezuela, Sweden, and other countries, was generally negative due to the lack of concrete results.
 It had been agreed upon prior to the conference that no common declaration needed to result from the Summit.
 The NIEO project mostly disappeared from Global South policy objectives after the conference.

 Follow up

 No other North–South Summit has taken place since.
-East-West tensions took precedence over North-South relations in the late 1980s therefore the issues concerning the development of the South brought up at Cancun did not resurface as much post-Summit.
+East-West tensions took precedence over North-South relations in the late 1980s therefore the issues concerning the development of the South brought up at Cancún did not resurface as much post-Summit.
 Based on the outcomes of the Summit, the Global North appeared more focused on wealth generation than addressing inequalities.
 Additionally, there were conflicting values around economic development paths from the Global South.
 Therefore, no political collective continued to advocate for the demands brought to the North–South Summit.
 This lack of global unity and North-South cooperation would contribute to a call for South to South cooperation for economic development.